 The Sun’s Rays

 You might have heard the terms UVA and UVB before, but maybe you don’t know what the difference is.

-But UVA and UVB rays are responsible for cancer, but the UVB rays are what gives you a sunburn, and the UVA rays are what ages your skin.
+But UVA and UVB rays are responsible for cancer, but the UVB rays are what give you a sunburn, and the UVA rays are what age your skin.